tedcty/ssm_viewer/README.md

 # ssm_viewer
-Visualise SSM from Gias3
+Due to the difficulties in getting Mayavi Visualiser to run with GIAS3, a new, simpler visualiser was developed using PySide6 and VTK to visualise SSM from GIAS3.

+# Requirements
+* Python >= 3.12
+* MMG's PTB package

-This viewer can be built using pyinstaller using the ssm3d_viewer.spec file
+This viewer can be built using pyinstaller using the provided ssm3d_viewer.spec file

+# Build issue
+* Currently, pymeshlab has build issues with pyinstaller, which causes warnings on program start, but these can be ignored as the visualiser does not use pymeshlab at the moment.